Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver: Related algorithms

 \subsection{Fast randomized iteration}

-The work most related to RSRI is ``fast randomized iteration'' (FRI), proposed by Lim \& Weare \cite{lim2017fast} and developed in the papers \cite{greene2019beyond,greene2020improved,greene2022approximating,greene2022full}.
+The work most related to RSRI is ``fast randomized iteration'' (FRI), which was proposed by Lim \& Weare \cite{lim2017fast} and later developed in the papers \cite{greene2019beyond,greene2020improved,greene2022approximating,greene2022full}.
 FRI is an approach for speeding up linear or nonlinear fixed-point iterations

 by repeatedly applying random sparsification